Register with us or sign in

 in Home : Projects: Creative projects

 All you need to get started is a pile of newspaper and some cylindrical objects to act as moulds.
 Try using a bottle and wrapping strips of paper tightly around it, several times, before folding over the base and sliding the paper off.
 There are also simple, wooden pot-making kits available to buy.
+If you're looking for more eco-friendly garden ideas, you could try creating tin can garden lights or make a home for stag beetles using old plastic pots.

 Choose moulds of different sizes in order to make a range of pots suitable for all your seed sowing and plant raising activities.